stjudecloud/university/docs/visualization-community/tutorials/ai-check/index.md

 ---
-title: Create a GenomePaint Track with a BAM File
+title: Create an Allelic Imbalance Track
 ---
 # Description
-In this tutorial, one will learn how to run the ProteinPaint command from within VisCom to create a GenomePaint track by using a BAM file as seen in [VisCom](https://viz.stjude.cloud/st-jude-cloud-demo/visualization/genomepaint-bam-track-example-beta~29).
+In this tutorial, one will learn how to run the ProteinPaint command from within VisCom to create an Allelic Imbalance track as seen in [VisCom](https://viz.stjude.cloud/st-jude-cloud-demo/visualization/genomepaint-allelic-imbalance-example~32).

 !!!tip